06 Dec What Is The Use of Additional Mathematics?

 Additional Mathematics is a highly valuable learning experience for students who are comfortable with lower secondary school mathematics.
 It develops deeper mathematical competency and helps open multiple doors in further education for you.

 However, stiff competition and a steep learning curve that is embedded in the complex concepts taught do create a frustrating experience for students.
-To give yourself an edge and a less stressful time, consider enrolling with a secondary school tuition centre.
+To give yourself an edge and a less stressful time, consider enrolling with an upper secondary school tuition centre.